-These costs vary significantly by region, and thus it is critical that we know the costs where the patient will receive care.
+These costs vary significantly by region, and thus it is critical that we know the costs where the client or his or her loved one will receive care.
 For example, the average cost for a private room in a nursing home is much higher in the Northeast ($346 per day, or $126,290 annually, in New York City) than in the Midwest (only $143 per day, or $52,195 annually, in Chicago) or the West ($199 per day, or $72,635 annually, in Los Angeles).

-As the Harvard University study demonstrates, if you or a family member needs long-term care, the cost could easily deplete and/or extinguish your family's hard-earned assets.
-Alternatively, you (or your family) can pay for long-term care completely or in part through long-term care insurance.
+As the Harvard University study demonstrates, if a client, client's spouse, or family member needs long term care, the cost could easily deplete and/or extinguish the family's hard-earned assets.
+Alternatively, clients (or their families) can pay for long-term care completely or in part through long-term care insurance.

-Most long-term care insurance plans let you choose the amount of the coverage you want, as well as how and where you can use your benefits.
-A comprehensive plan includes benefits for all levels of care, custodial to skilled, and you can receive care in a variety of settings, including your home, assisted living facilities, adult day care centers or hospice facilities.
+Most long-term care insurance plans let the client choose the amount of the coverage she wants, as well as how and where she can use her benefits.
+A comprehensive plan includes benefits for all levels of care, custodial to skilled.
+Clients can receive care in a variety of settings, including the client's home, assisted living facilities, adult day care centers or hospice facilities.

-When a person becomes disabled, he or she is often unable to make personal and/or financial decisions.
-If you cannot make these decisions, someone must have the legal authority to do so for you.
-Otherwise, your family must apply to the court for appointment of a guardian for either your person or your property, or both.
-If you remember the public guardianship proceedings for Groucho Marx, you likely recognize the need to avoid a guardianship proceeding if at all possible.
+When a client becomes disabled, he or she is often unable to make personal and/or financial decisions.
+If the client cannot make these decisions, someone must have the legal authority to do so.
+Otherwise, the family must apply to the court for appointment of a guardian for either the client's person or property, or both.
+Clients who are old enough to remember the public guardianship proceedings for Groucho Marx recognize the need to avoid a guardianship proceeding if at all possible.

-At a minimum, you need broad powers of attorney that will allow agents to handle all of your property if you become disabled, as well as the appointment of a decision-maker for health care decisions.
-Alternatively, a fully funded revocable trust can ensure that you and your property will be cared for as you desire, pursuant to the highest duty under the law - that of a trustee.
+At a minimum, clients need broad powers of attorney that will allow agents to handle all of their property upon disability, as well as the appointment of a decision-maker for health care decisions (the name of the legal document varies by state, but all accomplish the same thing).
+Alternatively, a fully funded revocable trust can ensure that the client's person and property will be cared for as the client desires, pursuant to the highest duty under the law – that of a trustee.